-As we wave goodbye to summer and the familiar grumbles on winter weather begin to take form, we're strong believers in escaping to pastures new to beat those troublesome winter blues.
-So we've taken up the role of exploring thousands of pristine beaches, staying in the most luxurious hotels and diving the world's most vibrant coral reefs in search of bucket list marine life (tough gig) - to bring you our top five winter getaways.
-So hold off buying your woollies and invest in some swimwear for the crème de la crème of luxury diving escapes.
+As we wave goodbye to summer and the familiar grumbles about winter weather begin to take form, we're strong believers in escaping to pastures new to beat those troublesome winter blues.
+So we've taken up the role of exploring thousands of pristine beaches, staying in the most luxurious hotels and diving the world's most vibrant coral reefs in search of bucket list marine life (tough gig) - to bring you our top winter diving destinations.
+So hold off buying your woollies and invest in some swimwear for the crème de la crème of winter diving escapes.

 Whale Shark Feeding Tanzania

 Guaranteed whale sharks?
 Yes please.
 Mafia Island Marine Park has it all; glide above healthy reefs of technicoloured corals teeming with fish - over 460 species to be precise - with surface intervals spent exploring deserted palm-fringed beaches.
 Better still, between October and April you're almost guaranteed to see whale sharks.
-Stay at the Robinson Crusoe-esque Pole Pole, or "slowly slowly" in Swahili.
-Nestled amongst palm trees overlooking turquoise waters, this island escape might feel like the middle of nowhere but is actually just 30 miles off the coast of Tanzania, cutting the stress out of your journey.
+Stay at the Robinson Crusoe-esque Pole Pole, which translates as 'slowly slowly' in Swahili.
+Nestled among palm trees overlooking turquoise waters, this island escape might feel like the middle of nowhere but is actually just 30 miles off the coast of Tanzania, making it an easily accessible option for a winter diving escape.

 Plane Wreck in Chuuk Lagoon